ujjayant-kadian/ujjayant-kadian/README.md

 - 🌱 Currently exploring advanced concepts in deep learning.
 - 💻 Proficient in JavaScript, HTML, CSS, NodeJS-ExpressJS, MongoDB, SQL, Python, C, C++.
 - 🚀 Expert in full-stack web development with experience in creating interactive websites.
-- 🤖 Experienced in data structures in C, implementing algorithms, especially in the realm of deep learning.
+- 🤖 Experienced in data structures in C and implementing algorithms in it.
 - 🧠 Familiar with deep learning concepts such as Linear Regression, Logistic Regression, FeedForward Neural Networks, and Convolutional Neural Networks.
 - 🌐 Completed a Bioimaging Project with a focus on tumour segmentation and classification.
 - 💡 Knowledgeable in Digital System Design with Verilog.